top of page

 General Physical Development

 Sprinting is a very specialized activity where the athlete is trying to get from "Point A" to "Point B" before his/her competitors.
-The human body, however; is capable of doing so much more, ie; changes of direction.
+If done skillfully when doing the short sprints, large ranges of motion are used that can be stressful to hips and legs.
+The human body is capable of moving in a variety of ways, ie; changes of direction.
 Without a training program that recognizes the need to condition the body in various ways and movement patterns; strength imbalances, overuse injuries, and other assorted injuries related to this can result.
 Youths playing multiple sports is a good way to address this, as well helping them to avoid burn out.

 This video spotlights some commonly overlooked and/or undertrained muscles.
 Having said all that, of course, it is valuable to be aware of the muscles that are more directly related to sprinting success and give them the attention they are due.
 This includes, being patient in choosing when to subject these muscles to intense stress, ie; intense sprints.